SrainApp/srain/doc/commands.rst

 * ``connect``: connect to specified server, all options will be ignored
 * ``disconnect``: disconnect from specified server, all options will be ignored

-Create a server and connect to connect to it immediately.
+Create a server and connect to it immediately.
 It will become the default server automaticly.

 Options: